-It’s a calculation that divides the amount of revenue generated from ads by the amount spent on advertising.
+Simply speaking, ROAS is a calculation that divides the amount of revenue generated by ads by the amount spent on advertising.

 On the surface, return on ad spend and return on investment (ROI) seem like identical metrics.
-Both measure the amount of revenue generated off of a specific allocation of funds.
-The main difference between them is that ROAS is a tactical metric while ROI is a strategic metric.
+Both measure the amount of revenue generated from a specific allocation of funds.

 Most ad campaigns are costs—not investments.

 Look at it this way.
 An advert is a cost.
 A tool you use to schedule your marketing messages is an investment.
 The salaries you pay your employees is also an investment.

 Content marketing is a great example.
 Publishing content to your company’s blog may drive traffic and revenue to your business for as long as the site and content exist online.

 Advertising, on the other hand, typically intends to drive traffic and revenue temporarily.
 Of course, you could gain more social followers or newsletter subscribers from ads, but most of the time, the goal of an advertising campaign is to increase revenue while the ad is running.